phax/ph-web/README.md

 # News and noteworthy

+* v9.1.6 - work in progress
+    * Updated to Apache httpcore 4.4.13
+    * Enforcing commons-codec 1.14
+    * Changed HttpClient to not use commons-codec but SLF4J
 * v9.1.5 - 2019-12-11
     * Optimized logging
     * Updated the `META-INF/mime.types` file with the latest MIME types